LedgerHQ/nanos-secure-sdk/README.md

 This directory contains the SDK for Nano S, Nano X, Nano S+ and Stax applications development.

-It is the unified version of the previous Nanos, Nanox, Nanos+ SDKs.
+It is the unified version of the previous Nano S, Nano X, Nano S+ SDKs.

 As the previous SDKs, this SDK is tightly linked to the Ledger Hardware Wallet OS: BOLOS.